corysutyak/autochamber/README.md

 # AutoChamber

 Bootstrap scripts for deploying [OpenCode](https://github.com/anomalyco/opencode), [OpenChamber](https://github.com/openchamber/openchamber), and [Swarm Tools](https://github.com/joelhooks/opencode-config).
-These is meant to be used on Ubuntu VM's to quickly standup disposable agent-based dev environments.
+These is meant to be used on Ubuntu VM's only accessible on your network to quickly standup disposable agent-based dev environments.

 ## Quick Start